State struggles with virus response

-Portland moved closer to ordering most residents to stay home, so as to slow the spread of coronavirus, but Gov. Kate Brown is holding off on a statewide order.
+PORTLAND — Portland moved closer to ordering most residents to stay home, so as to slow the spread of the coronavirus, but Gov. Kate Brown is holding off on a statewide order.

 Brown, Portland Mayor Ted Wheeler and Multnomah County Chair Deborah Kafoury held a by-invitation-only press conference Friday night.